 On 14 January 2011 The Trustees of Caistor Grammar School transferred a freehold interest in land to the Academy for £nil consideration.
 This land is included in tangible fixed assets at a valuation of £47,000.
 On 31 October 2011 the Trustees of Caistor Grammar School Foundation granted a lease with effect from 1st December 2010 of all the land and buildings to the Academy.
 The lease has a term of 125 years at a peppercorn rent.
-This was subsequently valued at £5,453,000 by professional valuers and is included in tangible fixed assets.
+This was subsequently valued at 5,453,000 by professional valuers and is included in tangible fixed assets.
+Additions of £730,000 in the Assets Under Construction column relate to the rebuilding of the New Hall (now renamed the Newbolt Centre), which was part funded by the Conditions Improvement Fund.
+The project was completed during the 2023 Autumn Term.